-37. (1) A licence to engage in public practice of accountancy or nonaudit practice expires on the thirty-first day of December of the calendar year of issue of that licence.
+36. (1) A licence to engage in the public practice of accountancy or a non-audit practice licence expires on the thirty-first day of December of the calendar year of issue of that licence.

-(2) A licence issued under subsection (1) may be renewed subject to the payment of the fee and compliance with continuing professional development determined by the Council.
+(2) A licence issued under subsection (1) may be renewed subject to the payment of the fee prescribed by the Council and the annual subscription fee.